Jenniferli6/XAI_Morphing_Studio/README.md

 - Uses MediaPipe for face landmark detection
 - Uses PyTorch Grad-CAM for attention visualization
 - Uses ResNet50 pre-trained on ImageNet
-- Built with Flask web framework
+- Built with Flask web framework (local version)
+- Built with Gradio for Hugging Face Spaces deployment (Hugging Face Spaces version)
+- Deployed on Hugging Face Spaces

+*Note: Claude Sonnet 4.5 and Cursor Composer 1 were used to help debug the code and draft Github Repo ReadMe.*